JuKu/php-scaling-core-framework/README.md

 Still work in progress!

 ## How To use
 Download / copy all this files.
-All files in directory "lib" are required.
+All files in directory "framework" are required, all other files are only optional.
 Your scripts have to include lib/init.php, an autoloader will be added automatically.

 ## Requirements